 5. Administration to pregnant women and nursing mothers

-Animal testing did not report any fatal flaws in the embryo caused by the drug's administration, but since the effects of reproductive ability or hazards were unkown to pregenant women (Pregnancy Category C) only when the benefits of the drug exceeds its risks the drug is administered.
-Moreover, it is unknown whether the drug is trasffered to the milk, so care should be taken when administering it to breast-feeding women.
+Animal testing did not report any fatal flaws in the embryo caused by the drug's administration, but since the effects of reproductive ability or hazards were unknown to pregnant women (Pregnancy Category C) only when the benefits of the drug exceeded its risks, the drug was administered.
+Moreover, it is unknown whether the drug is transferred to the milk, so it should be administered carefully to breast-feeding women.

 6. Administration to children

-There are no reported instances of deliberate or accidental overdosage in humans.
-Animal testing studies showed no adverse reactions in a single dose up to 20 mg/kg and in repeated doses up to 6 mg/kg/day for 13 weeks, which were highest doses studied.
+There are no reported cases of deliberate or accidental overdosage in humans.
+Animal testing studies showed no adverse reactions to a single dose up to 20 mg/kg and in repeated doses up to 6 mg/kg/day for 13 weeks, which were the highest doses studied.
 The highest single dose tested in animals represents 800-times the clinical dose.
-There was no adverse reaction in humans if 16 mg was administered twice a week for 4 weeks
+There were no adverse reactions in humans when 16 mg was administered twice a week for 4 weeks.

 8. Further information